Spendor A4 Review

 The brand name might reach back into the mists of time, but the sound is anything but old fashioned.
 Read our Spendor A4 Review.

-As the only other straight two-way design among the smaller floorstanders in the group (along with the Totem), the A4 has a similarly compact form factor and simple, clean-cut presence to engender a ‘job-done’ feeling among prospective purchasers.
+As the only straight two-way design among the smaller floor standers in the group (along with the Totem), the A4 has a similarly compact form factor and simple, clean-cut presence to engender a ‘job-done’ feeling among prospective purchasers.
 It’s never quite that straightforward, of course, and we wouldn’t have invited the A4 to the party had we felt such things made it a stone-cold no-brainer.
-But there can be no denying its solid engineering, smart finish and strong sense of zero frills ‘rightness’ get it off to a great start.
+But there can be no denying its solid engineering, smart finish, and a strong sense of zero frills ‘rightness’ get it off to a great start.

-Like Spendor’s slightly larger A7 floorstander, the A4 uses a 180mm mid/bass driver with polymer cone, surround and suspension materials said to deliver exemplary thermal and mechanical stability.
-High power handling and good low-level
+Like Spendor’s slightly larger A7 floor stander, the A4 uses a 180mm mid/bass driver with polymer cone, surround, and suspension materials said to deliver exemplary thermal and mechanical stability.
+High power handling and good low-level linearity are also priorities.
+The 22mm ‘wide surround’ tweeter strives to combine the extended frequency response of a small diaphragm with the low-frequency characteristics of a larger diaphragm, the intended upshot being stable, low distortion response over a very wide frequency range.
+Wide dispersion is also claimed, broadening the listening sweet spot.

 1 22mm soft dome tweeter